It’s Meet the Teacher Night!

 Gift Tags

 I think it’s fun to send home a little gift with students when they leave, or you can also send something small and sweet home with them after the first day of school together!
-These cereal tags and cookie tags are easy to edit, print, and pair with any mini cereal box/bar and cookie pack.
-Find the cereal tags HERE and cookie tags HERE.
+These cereal, cookie, and bear tags are easy to edit, print, and pair with any mini cereal box/bar, cookie pack, or bear-shaped treat.
+Find the cereal tags HERE and cookie tags HERE and the bear tags HERE.

 By the end of the night, you’ll be exhausted from nonstop smiling and chatting with new “littles.”
 It really is one of the best nights!
 I hope you have a fabulous Meet the Teacher Night with your new group of cuties!